LouisMazel/maz-ui/packages/docs/docs/components/maz-avatar.md

 ---
 title: MazAvatar
-description: MazAvatar is a stand-alone component replaces the standard html button with a beautiful design system.
+description: MazAvatar is a standalone component replaces the standard html button with a beautiful design system.
 Many options like colors, sizes, disabled state, loading state, includes icons.
 Support of router-link and nuxt-link
 image: /img/maz-ui-illu.png
 ---